FractionEstate/cardano-rust-node/docs/guides/BLOCK_PRODUCTION_RUNTIME_EXAMPLE.md

 ### Key points from the example

 1. **Storage** – `MemoryBackend` keeps the example self-contained.
-For production, enable the `legacy` feature and instantiate `LmdbBackend` or `RocksDbBackend`, or switch to the new CardanoDB backend once it exposes the same traits.
+For production, enable the `legacy` feature and instantiate `LmdbBackend`, or switch to the new CardanoDB backend once it exposes the same traits.
 2. **Stake data** – all stake figures are placeholders; the epoch transition handler should populate snapshots inside `LedgerDatabase`, which you can query here instead of constants.
 3. **Keys and certificates** – replace the `from_test_data` helpers with real pool credentials and hot/cold key material loaded from disk.
 4. **Slot clock** – the notifier uses `SystemTime::now()` for genesis.
 Load `systemStart` and slot length from the configuration JSON so slots align with network time.